dot-comma-hyphen/opendrive/VISION.md

 To create the definitive, "set it and forget it" Google Drive client for the Linux desktop.

 Our vision is to provide Linux users with a native, reliable, and resource-efficient file synchronization tool that feels like a first-party application.
 It should be powerful enough for technical users who demand fine-grained control, yet simple and intuitive for newcomers who just want their files to be available everywhere.
-We are building the tool we wish we had: one that respects user privacy, integrates seamlessly with the open-source ecosystem, and is built on a foundation of modern, secure technology (Rust).
+We are building the tool we wish we had: one that respects user privacy, integrates seamlessly with the open-source ecosystem, and is built on a foundation of modern, secure technology (C++).
 2. Target Audience

 We are building this for two primary groups of users within the Linux community.